OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 13: Create the `02_silver.silver_returns_transactions` Table**

+  - Tips

     - _Business logic:_ Filter sales records to include only negative quantities (returns), transform to absolute values for reporting, and drop records with invalid discounts or missing foreign keys.
 This ensures returns are tracked separately and accurately.
     - _Tip:_ Run the pipeline after this step to validate returns processing and expectations.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 13".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 13".

   - [ ] Read from the `live.sales_cleaned_stream`.
   - [ ] Filter to include only records where `quantity < 0`.